rhssr/html5examples/GUIDE.md

 &#60;title> Good Morning! </title>
 </code>

-Now we must close the <head> tag, but we are in another big doubt, how do we close it?
+Now we must close the &#60;head> tag, but we are in another big doubt, how do we close it?
 Very easy my dear friend, and this goes for the whole family x3 (Ok, better I stop being so heavy with that), better we change the word, this goes for the whole document, if we want to close a tag we must "make" another tag that is <head> but this will be the one that will close it, because it is different (Wow, what a poet I am!);

 Example: